The 5 Best Spring Vacation Spots in California

 Between the scenery and musings, the drive goes by way too fast, and before you know it, you’re at The Pink Cabana.
 Setting foot inside the restaurant feels like stepping back in time to the glamorous 50s.
 Green and white tiles adorn the floor, mid-century modern chairs are covered in tropical prints, pink booths draw your eye with their playful essence, and large circular lights glimmer in the mirrors.

 Drive about 20 minutes up the road to tee off at Palm Desert’s Classic Club, which was designed by Arnold Palmer himself.
-Take a swing at the 18 holes to see how you stack up against the pros, but don’t forget to take in the beauty of the property, too: Chartreuse-colored grass surrounds azure-blue ponds, pine trees punctuate the edges of the green, and bridges connect the landscape in this unexpected wonderland.
-While the Classic Club has enough to keep you entertained for quite some time, the Stadium Course at PGA West is only 30 minutes away, in case you want to squeeze in one more stop.
+Take a swing at the 18 holes to see how you stack up against the pros, but don’t forget to take in the beauty of the property, too.

-After an awe-inspiring day of golf, you’ll likely be in need of a massage, so it’s time to head back to the Avalon Hotel and pamper yourself with a rejuvenating treatment at Estrella Spa, one of the leading spas in Palm Springs.
-The incredible deep-tissue massage is the perfect way to unwind, melting away sore muscles and any worries or cares.
+After an awe-inspiring day of golf, you’ll likely be in need of a massage, so it’s time to head back to the Avalon Hotel and pamper yourself with a rejuvenating treatment at Estrella Spa, one of the leading spas in the region.
+The incredible deep-tissue massage is the perfect way to unwind, melting away sore muscles and any worries or cares, an absolute must for your Palm Springs California vacation.
 Follow it up with the vegan Milky Way treatment; sit back as the white clay, green tea mask rejuvenates your skin, and then pick the season’s hottest nail color for your subsequent manicure and pedicure.
 When all is said and done, you’ll feel refreshed and ready for more explorations.

 Dress up for dinner, and then walk less than 10 minutes to 4 Saints, a stylish rooftop restaurant located near the corner of South Belardo Road and West Tahquitz Canyon Way.
-Lanterns hang from the ceiling, wooden planks cover the floor, brown booths and lounge chairs allude to a dreamy study rather than a restaurant, and the rounded table edges evoke a vintage, Old-Hollywood vibe.
+Lanterns hang from the ceiling, wooden planks cover the floor, brown booths, and lounge chairs allude to a dreamy study rather than a restaurant, and the rounded table edges evoke a vintage, Old-Hollywood vibe.
 Settle in and peruse the ever-changing seasonal menu of small, shareable plates featuring an exciting combination of Mediterranean and Californian influences.
-There is always something new to enjoy at this eatery, which allows for a novel experience time after time.
+There is always something new to enjoy at this eatery, a must-visit on your vacation in Palm springs.

 Though these particular dishes may not always be available, it is truly hard to go wrong at 4 Saints, so don’t hesitate to be adventurous.
 But whatever you do, finish off the meal with a palate teaser such as the Dynamic Duo; complete with pistachio cheesecake, coconut cheesecake, and crispy phyllo dough, this dessert combines the best exotic flavors for a burst of vacation in your mouth.